 - Package Settings: Through this group of options you can add all necessary info for the package.
 You can set the offer text if the item is on offer, enter its price & price text, the package’s duration & duration text, the listing button’s text and URL.
 The price & duration fields take a plain number and help with sorting functionality, the corresponding text fields are what appears to the site’s visitor.

 Rating – Reviews

 The package post type allows your visitors to leave a rating and a review regarding their experience with the product.
 The review section is a modified WordPress comments section with a star rating field.
 While user reviews accumulate their average will appear as a star rating at the top of the content and as a bar augmented star rating just below the content.

 Setting up the pages

 Create a new page under Pages > Add New.
-Set the Full width boxed template to it under Page Attributes and under Page Settings remove the top/bottom padding, disable the featured image, leave the Header Type to its default setting and hide everything else below.
+Set the Full width boxed template to it under Summary and under Page Settings > Content Area remove the top/bottom padding, and under Pages Settings > Page Title set everything to hide.

 The page’s content starts with a fully aligned Container block.
 The theme grid is enabled, its height is set to -1, the vertical content alignment is set to middle and the horizontal one to center.
 Under block appearance it has a background image set.
 Inside the Container we find one column which contains a Paragraph, a Heading, another Paragraph and a Button.